karpetrosyan/http-snapshot/README.md

 1. **Exclude sensitive data**: Always exclude headers containing secrets, tokens, or personal data
 2. **Review snapshots**: Check generated snapshot files into version control and review changes
-3. **Use live mode sparingly**: Only run in live mode when you need to update snapshots